fte-team/fteqw/README.md

 ### Guidelines:

 - Be kind and respectful
-- GPL2 licensed contributions are preferred, but plugins can be licensed different as long as the GPL isn't violated
+- GPL2 licensed contributions are preferred, but plugins can be different but GPL-compatbile licenses
 - This codebase follows USA/EU/UK copyright laws
 - Always give credit from other codebases and make sure licenses are compatible
-- Test your changes and ensure nothing else has been broken (games/plugins/etc)
+- Test your changes and ensure nothing else has been broken (games, plugins, formats, etc)

 # Reporting Issues